Our Team

 Learn more about Abby’s work & research.

-Ange is a veterinarian with the Mad Dog Initiative (MDI) and has helped lead MDI’s free spay/neuter clinics and rabies campaign since 2022.
+Dr. Ange is the lead veterinarian with the Mad Dog Initiative (MDI) and has helped lead MDI’s free spay/neuter clinics and rabies campaign since 2022.
 Ange earned her degree in veterinary medicine from the University of Antananarivo, Madagascar.
 Her thesis examined parasite patterns in mouse lemurs in the fragmented landscape surrounding Analanjirofo.
-Her goals include creating long-term sustainable development opportunities for rural communities and pursuing her passions of preserving biodiversity while working with animals in Madagascar.

 • Erik Lund, Vice President